August 4, 2017

 - News BLB&G Partner Sal Graziano Quoted in Law360 article, "As Investor Suits Tick Up, Loss Causation May Be A Hard Sell" May 4, 2020 Learn More

-- Publications "Keeping Investors From Their Day in Court: The Fight to Shut Out Shareholders Continues with a New Twist" by Jacqueline Ma and Andrew Blumberg Published in The Advocate for Institutional Investors October 2019 Learn More
+- Publications "Keeping Investors From Their Day in Court: The Fight to Shut Out Shareholders Continues with a New Twist" by Andrew Blumberg Published in The Advocate for Institutional Investors October 2019 Learn More

 - Publications "Investor Class Cert.
 Win Offers Post-Goldman Insight" by John C. Browne and Adam Hollander published in Law360 December 10, 2021 Learn More

 - News BLB&G Partner Rebecca Boon Quoted in Roll Call Article Covering ESG Rules and Proposals February 18, 2022 Learn More